Benzo-Fury/boost-AI/readme.md

 import { boostAI } from "boost-ai";

 const api = new boostAI("your open ai api key");
-/*You can optionaly set a mongoURI to store all text generation uses but we will go throught that later.*/ const api = new boostAI("your open ai api key", "your mongodb uri");
+/*You can optionally set a mongoURI to store all text generation uses but we will go through that later.*/ const api = new boostAI("your open ai api key", "your mongodb uri");
 ```